jorbDehmel/OOP-final-project/README.md

 Design patterns     | 5/5        |
 Testing             | 5/5        |
 Documentation       | 5/5        |
-Software management | 3/5        | Better use of managment tools Teamwork            | 2/5        | Communcation was poor and the distribution of work was skewed to one member Execution           | 5/5        |
+Software management | 3/5        | Better use of management tools Teamwork            | 2/5        | Communcation was poor and the distribution of work was skewed to one member Execution           | 5/5        |
 Presentation        | 4/5        | More time to rehearse